Sant Vicenç de Castellet

 Sant Vicenç de Castellet (/ca/) is a municipality in Bages county in Catalonia, Spain.
 It is situated near the confluence of the Llobregat river and the Cardener river.

-The two railway stations, in close proximity to each other, serve the FGC line R5 between Barcelona and Manresa, and the Renfe line between Barcelona and Zaragoza via Manresa and Lleida, served by Rodalies lines R4 and R12.
+The two railway stations, close to each other, serve the FGC line R5 between Barcelona and Manresa, and the Renfe line between Barcelona and Zaragoza via Manresa and Lleida, served by Rodalies lines R4 and R12.
 The C-1411 road links the municipality with Martorell and Manresa.

 The ruins of both the Castellet castle and of a Roman tomb (third century, known locally as la Torre del Breny) are visible.